 You may be surprised at the various types of products that were made from bonded asbestos cement included fibro sheeting (flat and corrugated), water drainage and flue pipes, roofing shingles and guttering – even the backing of vinyl sheet floor coverings.

-In NSW, the use of asbestos was discontinued in all fibro sheets and products by the mid-1980s.
+The use of asbestos was discontinued in all fibro sheets and products by the mid-late-1980s.
 After this, asbestos continued to be used principally in friction products, for brake and clutch linings.
 The manufacture and use of asbestos products was banned nationally in Australia from 31 December 2003.
-Asbestos is still widely used in some countries.
+However, asbestos is still widely used in some countries.
 Despite being a prohibited import in Australia, goods containing asbestos are still being located at the Australian border.
 For more information visit the Australian Border Force website or download the Australian Border Force Fact Sheet on asbestos imports.

 The Importance of Safely Managing Asbestos in and Around the Home